whitehaven/wild-harp-build/README.md

 #### Tasks completed

-- [x] level stall speed estimated 7.5 m/s = 16.777 mph, will set minimum airspeed accordingly to 120% = 9 m/s, which is the default value
-- [x] FBWB replaced with Cruise
 - [x] **`investigation`** landing altitude problem fix - manual control to guide glideslope was acceptable alone
 - [x] change ELRS rate to 150Hz for range (cancelled - was not a limiting factor)
+- [x] FBWB replaced with Cruise
 - [x] improved MAGfit compass calibration
+- [x] level stall speed estimated 7.5 m/s = 16.777 mph, will set minimum airspeed accordingly to 120% = 9 m/s, which is the default value
+- [x] MAVlink updated and set recommended parameters for SiK telemetry radio

 ### 2024-09-08 - **Motor Mount**